khoainho/DNATools/README.md

-# DNA_Tools
+# DNA Analyzer

-This is a DNA tool that can help you with the following:
+A simple tool made with Python to help users analyze DNA strands

+## Technologies
+* Python

+## Functions
-1. Validate a DNA strand
+* Validate a true DNA strand
-2. Generate a compliemtary DNA strand
+* Generate a complementary DNA strand
-3. Return AT and GC content
+* Return AT and GC content
-4. Generate a RNA strand from the original DNA
+* Generate an RNA strand from the original DNA
-5. Translate RNA sequence to an amino acid sequence
+* Translate RNA sequence to an amino acid sequence
-6. Return the number of nucleotides
+* Return the number of nucleotides
-7. Return a frequency of a condon
+* Return frequency of a Condon